 For the vSMP nodes, /scratch is a symbolic link to /scratch1 and is provided to maintain a consistent interface to the SSDs across all SDSC resources that contain flash drives (Gordon and Trestles).

-The directories are purged immediately after the job terminates, therefore any desired files should be copied to either the home or parallel file system before the end of the job.
+These directories are purged immediately after the job terminates, therefore any desired files must be copied to the parallel file system before the end of the job.

 Parallel Lustre File System

 SDSC provides several Lustre-based parallel file systems.
 These include a shared Projects Storage area that is mounted on both Gordon and Trestles plus separate scratch file systems.
-Collectively known as Data Oasis, these file systems are accessed through 64 Object Storage Servers (OSSs) and will have an eventual capacity of 4 PB.
+Collectively known as Data Oasis, these file systems are accessed through 64 Object Storage Servers (OSSs) and have a capacity of 4 PB.

 Lustre Project Space

-SDSC Projects Storage has 400 TB of capacity and is available to all allocated users of Trestles and Gordon.
+SDSC Projects Storage has 1.4 PB of capacity and is available to all allocated users of Trestles and Gordon.
 It is accessible at:

-Where <allocation> is your 6-character allocation name, found by running show_accounts.
+where <allocation> is your 6-character allocation name, found by running show_accounts.
 The default allocation is 500 GB of Project Storage to be shared among all users of a project.
-Projects that require more than 500 GB of Project Storage must request additional space by sending an email to email@example.com.
-This e-mail from the project PI should provide a justification in 500 words or fewer that includes:
+Projects that require more than 500 GB of Project Storage must request additional space via the XSEDE POPS system in the form of a storage allocation request (for new allocations) or supplement (for existing allocations).

-Project Storage is single copy, not backed up, not purged, and users should ensure that critical data are duplicated elsewhere.
+Project Storage is not backed up and users should ensure that critical data are duplicated elsewhere.
 Space is provided on a per-project basis and is available for the duration of the associated compute allocation period.
 Data will be retained for 3 months beyond the end of the project, by which time data must be migrated elsewhere.